 Thanks to constantly evolving technology, purchasing goods online is becoming ever more convenient, with retailers and service providers alike taking advantage of the internet’s marketing potential.
 Despite these developments, the risks involved in online transactions remain a major deterrent for many people.
 That’s why it’s crucial for retailers to provide reliable and secure payment methods in...

 In order to prevent such scenarios from happening, and to bring structure to your shipment procedures, stock control systems (ERP systems) should be put in place.
-A stock control system links purchasing, sales, and stock management and then integrates these processes directly into your software.
-As an online store operator, you can manage your entire online business centrally and easily gain sales from other platforms, such as Amazon or eBay, thanks to a simple interface.
+A stock control system (also known as warehouse management system) links purchasing, sales, and stock management and then integrates these processes directly into your store software.
+As an online shop operator, you can manage your entire online business centrally and easily gain sales from other platforms, such as Amazon or eBay, thanks to a simple interface.

 - Receiving goods: stock control systems organise the delivery of the stock you’ve ordered.
 They can help organise the intake of stock and check the contents and the invoice.